sreachtools/SReachTools/docs/index.md

 ------
 [^TAC2018_verification]: A. Vinod and M. Oishi, "[Stochastic reachability of a target tube:  Theory and computation](https://arxiv.org/pdf/1810.05217.pdf)", submitted to IEEE Transactions of Automatic Control, 2018 (submitted).
 [^HSCC2018_cvxcmpt]: A. Vinod and M. Oishi, "[Scalable Underapproximative Verification of Stochastic LTI Systems using Convexity and Compactness](https://doi.org/10.1145/3178126.3178148)", in Proceedings of Hybrid Systems: Computation and Control, pp. 1--10, 2018.
-[^HSCC2019_chance]: A. Vinod and M. Oishi, "[Affine controller synthesis for stochastic reachability via difference of convex programming](https://hscl.unm.edu/affinecontrollersynthesis/)", in Proceedings of Hybrid Systems: Computation and Control, 2019 (submitted).
+[^CDC2019_chance]: A. Vinod and M. Oishi, "[Affine controller synthesis for stochastic reachability via difference of convex programming](https://hscl.unm.edu/affinecontrollersynthesis/)", in Proceedings of Conference on Decision and Control, 2019 (submitted).
 [^CSSL2017_genzps]: A. Vinod and M. Oishi, "[Scalable Underapproximation for Stochastic Reach-Avoid Problem for High-Dimensional LTI Systems using Fourier Transforms](https://ieeexplore.ieee.org/document/7950904/)", in IEEE Control Systems Letters (CSS-L), pp. 316--321, 2017.
 [^CDC2013_Lesser]: K. Lesser, M. Oishi, and R. S. Erwin, "[Stochastic reachability for control of spacecraft relative motion](https://doi.org/10.1109/CDC.2013.6760626)," in Proceedings of the IEEE Conference on Decision and Control, pp. 4705-4712, 2013.
-[^ACC2019_Voronoi]: H. Sartipizadeh, A. Vinod,  B. Acikmese, and M. Oishi, "[Voronoi Partition-based Scenario Reduction for Fast Sampling-based Stochastic Reachability Computation of LTI Systems](https://arxiv.org/abs/1811.03643)", In Proceedings of American Control Conference, 2019 (submitted).
+[^ACC2019_Voronoi]: H. Sartipizadeh, A. Vinod,  B. Acikmese, and M. Oishi, "[Voronoi Partition-based Scenario Reduction for Fast Sampling-based Stochastic Reachability Computation of LTI Systems](https://arxiv.org/abs/1811.03643)", In Proceedings of American Control Conference, 2019 (accepted).
 [^CDC2017_Lagrangian]: J. Gleason, A. Vinod, and M. Oishi, "[Underapproximation of Reach-Avoid Sets for Discrete-Time Stochastic Systems via Lagrangian Methods](https://doi.org/10.1109/CDC.2017.8264291)," in Proceedings of the IEEE Conference on Decision and Control, pp. 4283-4290, 2017.
 [^Automatica_Summers]: S. Summers and J. Lygeros, "[Verification of discrete time stochastic hybrid systems: A stochastic reach-avoid decision problem](https://doi.org/10.1016/j.automatica.2010.08.006)," Automatica, 2010.
 [^Automatica_Abate]: A. Abate, M. Prandini, J. Lygeros, and S. Sastry, "[Probabilistic reachability and safety for controlled discrete time stochastic hybrid systems](https://doi.org/10.1016/j.automatica.2008.03.027)," Automatica, 2008.